Brazil - Telecoms, Mobile and Broadband - Statistics and Analyses

 Mobile technologies (GSM; 3G, HSPA, LTE, 5G).

-Brazil has one of the largest mobile markets in Latin America, with four major mobile operators offering a range of voice and data services: Telefónica’s Vivo, Claro Brasil, TIM Brasil, and Oi.
-All four operators have secured spectrum in the 2.5GHz band with which they are expanding their LTE networks to capitalise on consumer demand for mobile data services.
-The government has also made available the 700MHz band (previously allocated to TV broadcasters) for mobile broadband use.
+Brazil has one of the largest mobile markets in Latin America.
+All four major mobile operators (Telefónica’s Vivo, Claro Brasil, TIM Brasil and Oi) are expanding their LTE networks to capitalise on consumer demand for mobile data services.
+LTE by late 2018 provided near universal pop coverage.
+Investment is ongoing in 5G, while the government has also made available spectrum in the 700MHz band (previously allocated to TV broadcasters) for mobile broadband.
+About 70% of this spectrum had been released by broadcasters by late 2018.

-This report provides a background to Brazil’s telecom market including details of infrastructure and the regulatory environment.
-It profiles the main fixed-line operators and provides relevant statistics and market analyses.
-The report also covers the broadband market, accompanied by subscriber forecasts to 2022.
-In addition the report reviews the mobile voice and data markets and assesses regulatory measures and emerging technologies.
+This report provides a review of Brazil’s telecom market including infrastructure and the regulatory environment.
+It also profiles the main fixed-line operators and provides relevant statistics and analyses.
+The report in addition reviews the fixed and fixed-wireless broadband segments, accompanied by market statistics, analyses and subscriber forecasts.
+The mobile voice and data markets are also examined, including assessments on operator strategies and the development of emerging technologies.

 Algar Telecom launches LTE-A services;